 Please click on the links or navigation bar (top left =) for more pages

-People who fail to control the spread of invasive non-native plants such as Japanese Knotweed could be fined or receive anti-social behaviour orders the government says.
+People who fail to control the spread of invasive non-native plants such as Japanese Knotweed could be fined or receive anti-social behavior orders

 Japanese Knotweed growing in your garden, can potentially cause major problems, not only to your own garden and property, but to neighbours gardens and properties.
 I have listed a few tips and actions you should take to control the spread of Japanese knotweed.